01 Reduce carbon emissions

 Green incentive systems, which are designed to be cost-neutral, are the right approach to ensuring sustainable mobility.
 Take, for example, emissions-dependent airport charges.
-Under this system, innovative airlines with fuel-efficient aircraft pay less, while high fuel-consuming planes pay more.
+Under this system, innovative airlines with fuel-efficient aircraft pay less, while less innovative airlines pay more.
 The airports in Frankfurt, Munich, Dusseldorf, Cologne, Hamburg and Hannover have already introduced such fees in relation to emissions of nitrogen oxides.

 10 Reduce aircraft noise